CoAdapTree/varscan_pipeline/README.md

-                        sites have been isolated within the reference where distinct gene copies (paralogs) map to the same position (and thus create erroneous SNPs), remove any SNPs that fall on these exact sites.
-The pipeline assumes this file is located in the same directory as ref.fasta, and is called ref_paralog_snps.txt - where ref is the basename of the ref.fasta (without the .fasta).
-The content format of this file is that described by the --exclude-positions flag of
+                        sites have been isolated within the reference where distinct gene copies (paralogs) map to the same position (and thus create erroneous SNPs), remove any SNPs that fall on these exact sites and write to a PARALOGS file.
+The pipeline assumes this file is located in the parentdir, andends with
+                        '_paralog_snps.txt'.
+This file is tab-delimited, and
+                        must have a column called 'locus' thatcontains hyphen-separated CHROM-POS sites for paralogs.
-                        vcftools/0.1.14 manual. (default: False) -h, --help            Show this help message and exit.
+                        These sites should be found in the current ref.fa being used to call SNPs (otherwise SNPs cannot be filtered by these sites). (default: False) -h, --help            Show this help message and exit.

 ```